 Much of the data collected will relate to the areas undergoing centralisation.
+In addition, changes of this kind must be understood in a wider context, and we will thus also collect/obtain national data where appropriate.
 Therefore, reflecting the changes to study design agreed with the funder, we will be collecting data as outlined in Table 2: